 A few other things to consider when adding ceiling fans to your home.

 - They should only go in rooms with ceilings at least 8 feet high, and, if possible, each fan should be anchored to a joist.

 - Blades should be at least 8 inches from the ceiling and at least 18 inches from the wall.

 - Ceiling fans work most effectively when the blades are circulating 7 feet to 9 feet above the floor.

 - The bigger the fan, the more air it can move.
 But a huge fan in a small room can be overpowering.

 - If you have the opportunity, listen to a ceiling fan as it’s running before buying it.
 Some of the cheaper models can be noisy (not to mention inefficient).

 It’s going to be a long summer in the Tampa Bay area.
 For more tips on staying cool and comfortable, please contact “the Coolest Guys” at Simpson Air.

 Simpson Air – The Coolest Guys in Town! services the Tampa Bay Area of Florida.
-Visit our website to see our special offers to get started today!

 Photo courtesy of Shutterstock.